- Phone: (941) 487-4578

 Professor Reilly teaches courses in American politics and political methodology.
 His research interests lie in the areas of political behavior, social networks, and political communication.
-In particular, he focuses on how communication barriers and differential levels of social connectedness affect the spread of political ideas through social networks and change the way individuals interact with the political and social contexts in which they are embedded.
+In particular, he focuses on how the social context in which citizens are embedded influences their political choices, preferences, and behavior.

 Introduction to American Politics

 Elections and Voting